rozum-dev/near-go-warchest/README.md

 ```
 ## Grafana

-Нou can add alerts for the metrics listed below.
+You can add alerts for the metrics listed below.

 ![](https://raw.githubusercontent.com/masknetgoal634/near-go-warchest/master/img/dashboard.png)